 The crest factor for alternating current is;

-Where Vm and Im are the maximum values of voltage and current, and Vrms and Irms are their respective RMS values.
+- Vm and Im are the maximum values (peak values) of voltage and current.

 Peak Factor of Sinusoidal Voltage and Current

-The RMS value of sinusoidal AC voltage is;
+The RMS value of sinusoidal voltage is given by:

 Importance of Peak Factor